-The 2019 Group regulated staff comprised 795 staff members (including the Chairman of the Board and the Chief Executive Officers).
+The 2020 Group regulated staff comprised 781 staff members (including the Chairman of the Board and the Chief Executive Officers).

-The perimeter of the Group Regulated population will be reviewed every year to take into account changes in terms of internal organisation and remuneration levels.
-The employees identified as regulated are notified of their status.
+The perimeter of the Group Regulated population will be reviewed every year to take into account changes in terms of internal organization and remuneration levels.
+For 2021, it will also include the modifications applied within the implementation of the CRD V directive.

-In addition, 339 staff members (including approximately 49 already identified at the Group level) have been identified as regulated within the subsidiaries of the Group located within the European Economic Area which must apply on an individual basis the CRD IV Directive.
+In addition, 331 staff members (including approximately 42 already identified at the Group level) have been identified as regulated within the subsidiaries of the Group located within the European Economic Area which must apply on an individual basis the CRD IV Directive.